-Due to high participation levels, practice rounds will not be available on the day of the event.
-The La Grande Gun Club will be open Friday, March 16 from 2 to 7 p.m. for practice rounds and Saturday, March 11 from 7:00 to 8:30 a.m.
+Due to high participation levels, limited practice rounds will be available on the day of the event.
+The La Grande Gun Club will be open Friday, March 10 from 3 to 6 p.m. for practice rounds and Saturday, March 11 from 7:00 to 8:30 a.m.
 The cost for each practice round is $5.00.
 Saturday morning practice will be extremely limited.
 All shooters must practice prior to 8:30 am.

-Coaches are required to check in at the registration tables located in the clubhouse by 8 a.m. on the day of the event.
-Coaches will be given pre-ordered T-shirts for their team members at the check-in table will also be available on Friday, March 10 after 3 p.m.
+Athletes are required to check in at the registration tables located in the clubhouse by 8 a.m. on the day of the event.
+The check-in table will also be available on Friday, March 10 after 3 p.m.

 Safety is our first priority for this event.
-Range Safety Officials will be provided.
-The EOU Trap Club will have Master Range Safety Officers (RSOs) at the event to oversee athlete and spectator safety.
-Everyone is expected to comply with all instructions of all RSOs.
+The EOU Trapshooting Program will have Master Range Safety Officers (RSOs) at the event to oversee athlete and spectator safety.
+Everyone is expected to comply with all instructions received by the RSOs.
 In the event of a safety issue or concerns, notify a Master RSO.
 Master RSOs have final say in all safety matters.